FAQs

 Applications must be completed and resubmitted within 14 calendar days of being notified by the Program Administrator.
 Application processing order will be determined by when a complete application is submitted, not when it is started.

 Upon approval, applicants will receive an email informing them that they have been approved.
-This email will detail further steps for the voucher redemption process, including e-bike eligibility criteria, approved retailer list, required education links, and approved incentive amounts.
+This email will detail further steps for the voucher redemption process, including e-bike eligibility criteria, approved retailer list, required education links, voucher expiration date, and approved incentive amounts.

-Before redeeming a voucher, participants must complete a short 20-minute training course covering e-bike safety and environmental impact.
-These will be online modules that can be taken anytime, anywhere.
+Before redeeming a voucher, participants must view two short training videos covering e-bike safety (12 minutes) and environmental impact (5 minutes).
+These videos can be found in our consumer resources.

 Yes, participants are required to retain their e-bike for a minimum of one year after purchase.
 More information can be found in the Implementation Manual.